Inaugural Post: Lost Flies and Found Stories

 Then there’s the tailwater trout, the ones that don’t want to look at a fly unless it’s the right size, the right shade, swimming at the right speed, with the right amount of indifference.
 They punish a bad drift, a bad strip, a bad angler, and make you work for a second chance.
 But when it works, you sometimes wonder why you ever fish for anything else.

-That’s what this is.
-A place to keep track of it all.
-The successful days, the unsuccessful, the ones that don’t seem worth remembering but will come back to me later, in one way or another.
+That’s what this is—a place to keep track of it all.
+The successful days, the unsuccessful, the ones that don’t seem worth remembering, but will come back to me later, in one way or another.
 Remembering makes one better.

 -Braden